term7/RaspberryPi-USB-Privacy-Gadget/README.md

 When *Tor* is active, *Unbound* switches into a 'Tor mode': instead of performing recursive DNS resolution using root servers, it forwards all DNS queries through the *Tor Transparent Proxy*.
 These queries are then resolved by a *Tor Exit Node*.

 However, because *Tor’s* built-in DNS resolver does not return DNSSEC-related records (such as `DNSKEY` or `RRSIG`), *Unbound* cannot validate DNSSEC in this configuration, even if it is set to enforce it.
 To prevent this from breaking DNS resolution and internet access, our dispatcher script temporarily enables permissive DNSSEC mode and allows querying localhost (*Tor’s DNSPort*) when the proxy is active.
 When the interface is deactivated, our original secure settings are restored.
+Additionally, the script restarts *fail2ban* to reinstate previously banned IPs.

 Create the dispatcher script: